Hyperbolic groups satisfy the Boone-Higman conjecture: Embedding hyperbolic groups into RSGs

 Each infinite atom $A\in\A_n(G)$ has a \newword{shadow}

 which is a clopen subset of $\partial_h G$.
 These form a basis for the topology on $\partial_h G$, and indeed $\partial_h G$ is homeomorphic to the space of ends of $\A(G)$, or equivalently the space of infinite descending paths in $\A(G)$ \cite[Theorem~3.6]{BelkBleakMatucci}.
+Note that this statement holds for arbitrary groups $G$, and in fact for arbitrary locally finite graphs under the path metric.

 \begin{example} \cref{fig:Z2TreeOfAtoms}(a) shows the tree of atoms for $\Z^2$ as well as the horofunction boundary $\partial_h\Z^2$ with respect to the generating set $\{(1,0),(0,1)\}$.
 The set $\A_0(\Z^2)$ consists of the single root atom $\Z^2$, which we have placed in the center of the figure.
 For $n\geq 1$, the atoms of $B_n$ are the sets $X\times Y$, where each of $X$ and $Y$ is one of $\{k \mid k\leq -n\}$, $\{k \mid k\geq n\}$, or a singleton set $\{k\}$ for $-n<k<n$.
 For example, the atoms for $B_3$ are shown in \cref{fig:Z2TreeOfAtoms}(b).
 Note that $8n$ of the atoms for $B_n$ are infinite, and thus appear in the tree of atoms.
 Of these $8n$, four of them have three children each, while the remaining atoms have one child each.
 Note that the elements of $\A(\Z^2)$ happen to be in one-to-one correspondence with the elements of~$\Z^2$, but this is just an artifact of this example.